 Intercollegiate athletics, both male and female, are an integral part of student life at ABAC.
-The College participates in six intercollegiate sports: softball, soccer and tennis for women; baseball, golf, and tennis for men.
+The College participates in eight intercollegiate sports: cross-country, softball, soccer and tennis for women; baseball, cross-country golf, and tennis for men.
 All full-time students are encouraged to try out for collegiate athletic teams.